 And of your diligent practice as the way to recovery.

-Bhaisajyguru is also renown for his 12 vows of compassion.
-Therefore, there is no doubt that Medicine Buddha genuinely endeavored to assist the destitute and relieve the suffering of all sentient beings.
-The Buddha wanted all of sentient life to be able follow the path of the bodhisattva and eventually receive awakening as a full Buddha.
+Bhaisajyaguru is also renown for his 12 vows of compassion.
+Indeed, there is no doubt that Medicine Buddha genuinely endeavored to assist the destitute and relieve the suffering of all sentient beings.
+Click here to learn more about Medicine Buddha.